smart-on-fhir/smart-scheduling-links/specification.md

 * a "booking extension"
   * `extension.url` is `http://fhir-registry.smarthealthit.org/StructureDefinition/booking-deep-link`
   * `extension.valueUrl` a deep link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal))

 ---
-#### `HealthcareService` conveys a healthcare service (e.g., "Vaccination clinic at ABC Pharmacy Location 123")

-Each HealthcareService has at least:
-* `name` indicating the name of the service

-Optionally each HealthcareService can have:
-* `providedBy` indicating the organization offering the service
-* `eligibility` criteria with human-readable `comment`s about any eligibility criteria required for booking appointments with this service

----
 #### `Location` conveys a physical location